pcengines/apu2-documentation/docs/apu_flashing_ipxe.md

 Requirements
 ------------

-* Ethernet connetion to the network
+* Ethernet connection to the network
-* iPXE server have to be online in the same network
+* iPXE server have to be online and in the same network
 * PXE boot have to be enabled in SeaBIOS options
 * OS with installed `flashrom`
 * Serial connection between APUx and PC